cloudinary/cloudinary_ios/README.md

 To use the API, you will need a CLDCloudinary instance, which is initialized with an instance of CLDConfiguration.

 The CLDConfiguration must have its `cloudName` and `apiKey` properties set.
-Other properties are optional, but secure API requests must be signed using the `apiSecret` param (or alternatively by using [Safe Mobile Requests](#safe-mobile-requests)).
+Other properties are optional.

 See [API, URLs and access identifiers](https://cloudinary.com/documentation/api_and_access_identifiers) for more details.